10 Easy Ways Parents Can Boost Their Childrens' Literacy

 The more that you read, the more things you will know.
 The more that you learn, the more places you'll go.— Dr. Seuss

-9. Ask Your Child Questions About His Book
+9. Ask Your Child Questions About His or Her Book

 Ask your child specific questions about his book after he reads, and show sincere interest in knowing about his book.
 Make sure the timing is right, such as after dinner when you are more relaxed.
 Take the time to really listen to your child as he responds.